Revanfer14/JAwelsAndDiamonds/README.md

 ---

-## 🚀 Cara Menjalankan
+## 🚀 How to run local

-1. **Clone** repository ini
+1. **Clone** this repository
-2. Buka di **Visual Studio 2022**
+2. Open in **Visual Studio 2022**
 3. Restore NuGet packages
-4. Run projectnya
+4. Run the project
 ---

 ## 📌 License

-Proyek ini dibuat untuk keperluan pembelajaran akademik dan tidak ditujukan untuk produksi.
+This project was created for academic learning purposes and is not intended for production use.

 ---